-Students who need to process a change of name for their academic records must bring appropriate documentation (at least two types of identification showing the new name) to the Office of the Registrar.
-Examples of such documentation include marriage certificate, birth certificate or court order for legal name change.
-For more information, call the Office of the Registrar, 505.454.3233.
+Students who need to process a change of name for their academic records must bring appropriate documentation (at least two types of identification showing the new name) to the Registrar's Office.
+Examples of such documentation include marriage certificate, birth certificate, and court order for legal name change, with a copy of state issued ID card or driver's license or Social Security card with change.
+Name changes must accompany a written request for the change and will be processed only for currently enrolled students.
+For more information contact the Registrar's Office, 505 454-3455.